Mankell Family History

 Marlys Mankell Schilz (1947-2001)

 An occupational therapist, Marlys graduated from Bethel College in St. Paul.
 In 1977 she married Gerald Schilz in Las Vegas NV.
 Jerry was a deputy sheriff of Hennepin County and later a realtor for the Bloomington MN area.
-They lived on Lindale Avenue in Minneapolis and later in Bloomington MN.
+They lived on Lyndale Avenue in Minneapolis and later in Bloomington MN.
 They had 3 children.

 Marlys suffered from a lengthly illness which began in about 1993.
 As she faced her illness which left her increasingly immobile, she grew in her spirituality.
 She wrote a journal about her spiritual journey and acceptance of her illness.
 And she wrote stories about her life growing up on the farm.
+Marlys died in 2001; Jerry died in 2002.
+Here is Marlys' obituary, published in the West Central Tribune, January 10, 2001

 Family Stories

-Next page: Orlynn and Vivian Mankell
+Orlynn and Vivian Mankell

 Genealogical Charts